Best Colleges & Universities Louisiana 2022

 With a degree from SLCC, you can enter the workforce right after graduation or continue on your college journey to a bachelor’s degree.
 These degrees are offered in fields such as Software Development, Welding, and much more.
 South Louisiana Community College has been recognized for its academic excellence and high graduation rates.
 The college has a student-to-faculty ratio of 21:1, which is perfect for students looking for more quality time with their professors.

 Retention Rate: 53%

 Lake Charles, LA

 For an associate’s degree from a small school with a focus on tech, check out SOWELA Technical Community College.
 Its urban campus offers education to a diverse range of students, from first-time freshmen straight out of high school to returning adult learners.
 With an open admissions policy and plenty of credit for life experiences, STCC is dedicated to meeting the needs of all its students.

 SOWELA Tech helps students to earn a degree or certificate in any of 11 different fields.
-Popular programs include engineering technologies and engineering-related fields, business, management, marketing and construction trades.
-With a student-faculty ratio of 24:1, attendees be able to benefit from small classroom sizes and personalized attention.
+Popular programs include engineering technologies and engineering-related areas, business, management, marketing, and construction trades.
+With a student-faculty ratio of 16:1, attendees are able to benefit from small classroom sizes and personalized attention.
 STCC offers hands-on training, with industry-current equipment and labs.